KirillFrolov/obsidian/English/You recently discovered that there are plans to construct an airport in your locality..md

 I found out of this development through a public notice in the official website of local council, which outlined the proposed location and timeline for the project.

 While I understand the importance of infrastructure development, I am concerned about the significant negative impact the project could have on our neighbourhood.
+The exploitation of an airport could lead to increased noise pollution, particularly from low flaying aircraft, which would disrupt the peace and quality of life for residents

+To address this issue, I would like to suggest exploring alternative locations for the airport that are farther from residential ares.
+If relocation is not possible, I insist you to implement